To assist you in accessing our unique collections and e-Resources, we have answered some frequently asked questions

 How can I book a place?

-It is free to visit us but all places should be booked prior to your visit.
-Please email us on email@example.com
+It is free to visit us but we recommend that you book a place prior to your visit.
+Please email us on firstname.lastname@example.org

 Can I come in at any time between 9.30am and 5pm?

 No. The revised times are to allow extra cleaning of public areas at lunchtime.
 You may visit for your booked session at any time between 9.30am and 12.45pm (10am and 12.45pm on Wednesdays) or 1.45pm and 5pm.